When planning a new website, content is often left until last, treated as something to fill the pages once design and development are complete.

 That means:

 It’s deliberate.
 It’s evidence-based.
-And it’s part of design, not something that happens after it.
+And it’s part of design, not something that happens after you've built a website.

 The problem with treating content as copy

 When content is treated as “copy”, it becomes reactive.
-It fills gaps left by design or technical decisions.
 This often results in:

 This approach doesn’t just affect readability.
-It undermines accessibility, usability, and ultimately the user’s trust in your organisation.
+It undermines accessibility, usability, and ultimately the user’s trust in an organisation.

 A designed content experience, by contrast, starts with structure and purpose.
-It helps people do what they came to your site to do, without frustration or guesswork.
+It helps people do what they came to a website to do, without frustration.

 Designing for clarity and accessibility